typedoc2md/typedoc-plugin-markdown/README.md

 | bitbucket        | Renders markdown to support Bitbucket's internal anchor linking.    |
 | gitbook          | Generates additional SUMMARY.md file to enable a table of contents. |

+### --mdDocusaurus

+Flatten the output and make it suitable for direct use in Docusaurus.

 ### --mdHideSources

 Suppress source file linking from output.